ellisk42/ec/docs/creating-new-domains.md

 We will create a list of primitives for our toy example next.

-Each member of our list must be an instances of `Primitive` where each primitive has a unique name that binds it to its corresponding OCaml code (discussed later), a type imported from `lib/type.py`, and a lambda function: `Primitive(name, type, func)`.
+Each member of our list must be an instance of the `Primitive` class where each primitive has a unique name that binds it to its corresponding OCaml code (discussed later), a type imported from `lib/type.py`, and a lambda function: `Primitive(name, type, func)`.
 ```python
 def _incr(x): return lambda x: x + 1
 def _incr2(x): return lambda x: x + 2